 Chile lithium producer SQM gets green light on environmental plan

-SANTIAGO, Aug 30 (Reuters) - Chile's environmental regulator approved a compliance plan for lithium producer SQM SQMA.SN, the regulator said Tuesday, a step forward for the company's operations following a years-long sanctioning process for environmental infractions.
+SANTIAGO, Aug 30 (Reuters) - Chile's environmental regulator said on Tuesday it approved a compliance plan for lithium producer SQM SQMA.SN, a step forward for the company's operations following a years-long sanctioning process for environmental infractions.

-Securing approval of the plan had caused headaches for the miner's lithium extraction expansion projects to keep up with growing global demand for the metal used in electric car batteries.
+Securing approval of the plan had caused headaches for the miner's lithium extraction expansion projects as it looked to keep up with growing global demand for the metal used in electric car batteries.

 The regulator said SQM's revision of a previous plan, mandated by a local environmental court in 2020, provides for the gradual reduction of the company's water and brine extraction in Chile's northern Atacama salts flat.

-The newly approved plan will ultimately cost the company $52 million in investments and measures taken to address six environmental infractions detected by the regulator.
+The newly approved plan will ultimately cost the company $52 million in investments in a bid to address six environmental infractions detected by the regulator.

+"As a company, we have executed a large number of measures as part of the approved (plan), and we hope to implement all the commitments agreed on with the (regulator) and local communities in the coming weeks," SQM said in a statement.

 An audit beginning in 2016 found the company had overextracted brine from which lithium is mined and provided incomplete information to authorities, among other infractions.